colorer/Colorer-library/README.md

 ----------
 To build library and other utils from source, you will need:

-  * Visual Studio 2015 update 1 or higher / gcc 4.9 or higher
+  * Visual Studio 2017 or higher / gcc 8 or higher
   * git
-  * cmake 3.10 or higher
+  * cmake 3.15 or higher

 Download the source from git repository: